doctrine/DoctrineMongoDBBundle/Resources/doc/index.rst

         </doctrine-mong-mapping>

-Doctrine can generate the repository class for you by running :
+Doctrine can generate the repository class for you by running:

 .. code-block:: bash